Office of Records and Registration

 Paper transcripts are generally mailed within 24 to 48 hours after receiving the request and payment.
 This does not include mailing time.

 a.
 I transferred to Edinboro and have a question regarding my transfer credits.

 b.
 I took a summer course at another university.
 Are the credits on my record?
 Have you received the transcript yet?

 To check the status, you may access your academic transcript via S.C.O.T.S. to see what courses have been accepted for transfer.
 All transfer credits are listed at the beginning of the academic history.
 If there are no credits listed at all, make certain you had an official transcript sent directly from the university where you took the summer course.
 Student copies of grade reports or transcripts will not be accepted.
-If you have any questions, please contact Jessica Albert or Sheila McCarthy, (814) 732-2761.
+If you have any questions, please contact Katie White or Sheila McCarthy, (814) 732-2761.

 c.
 I need/want to take a summer course at another institution for transfer back to Edinboro.
 How can I do this?